tiberlab/tibercad/manual/Sphinx/GettingStarted/InputFile.rst

 Mesh-independent quantities
 ^^^^^^^^^^^^^^^^

-``mesh-independent`` quantities are the quantities which are not associated to the mesh, for example current at the contacts of a diode or quantized energy levels in a quantum well.
+The ``mesh-independent`` quantities are the quantities which are not associated to the mesh, for example current at the contacts of a diode or quantized energy levels in a quantum well.